NixTS/remember-the-colors/README.md

 #### **First Time Visitor Goals**

++ As a first time user, i want to play a short memory game with different difficulty settings.
++ As a first time user, i want to learn more about the game.
-+ As a first time user,
++ As a first time user, i want to know who created the website.

 #### **Returning Visitor Goals**

-+ As a returning user,
++ As a returning user, i want to see my past highscores.

 #### **Frequent Visitor Goals**

-+ As a frequent user,
++ As a frequent user, if any updates has been made to the website.

 ### **Structure**

+A difficulty setting has been added to add depth to the gameplay and cater to different players skill levels.
+The purpose of this is to fulfill user story:
+> As a first time user, i want to play a short memory game with different difficulty settings.

+An instructions screen has been added to explain how this game works.
+The purpose of this is to fulfill user story:
+> As a first time user, i want to learn more about the game.

+A credits screen has been added to explain who and how this game was created.
+The purpose of this is to fulfill user story:
-> As a first time user,
+> As a first time user, i want to know who created the website.

+A scores screen with a local storage has been added to save the users past scores and display the best three.
+The purpose of this is to fulfill user story:
-> As a returning user,
+> As a returning user, i want to see my past highscores.

+A credits screen has been added to allow the user to visit the creators website and see if any updates to the website have been made.
-> As a frequent user,
+> As a frequent user, if any updates has been made to the website.

 ### **Design**